sci-bots/stepper-motor-controller/README.md

 | STEP                      | Arduino pin D3     |
 | DIR                       | Arduino pin D4     |

-Instruction for figuring out the stepper motor wiring to the driver board can be found [here][6].
+Instructions for figuring out the wiring of the stepper motor can be found [here][6].

 ### **Note: you must set the current limiting screw on the driver board following the [online instructions][4] (this limit is dependent on the capabilities of the motor you are using).
 Failure to complete this step may cause permanent damage to the motor driver! ###